tromptown/tromptown.github.io/content/early_town_histories.md

 Burdick Settlement, in the north part of the town, contains a Seventh Day Baptist church, a school house, a blacksmith shop, two shoe shops, a wagon shop, a cheese factory, and sixteen dwellings.
-The cheese factory of JErome F.
+The cheese factory of Jerome F.
 Wheeler, located at this place, makes English cheddar cheese.
 The Church in this place was set off from DeRuyter in 1831, and contained at the time of its organization thirty members.
 The present number is 91.
 Rev. Lebeus M. Burdick